1809031104050311011804/PotW/PotW #1 - Volume Calculator/README.md

 ### ***Is this program better than online calculators?***

 Nope!
-I wrote this program to apply what I have learned thus far in my "365 Days of Python".
+I wrote this program to apply what I have learned thus far during my "365 Days of Python".

 ### ***What is "365 Days of Python"?***